Chim-Chim Cheree: Tips to Help Prevent Chimney Fires

-Signs of fall are everywhere—changing leaves, football games, sweatshirts and jackets.
-The changing of the seasons brings cooler temperatures and warm thoughts of cozying up at home next to a roaring fire.
+The signs of fall are unmistakable—changing leaves, football games, sweatshirts and jackets–and frequently prompt warm thoughts of cozying up next to a roaring fire.

 Each year, 24,500 residential fires occur in chimneys, causing 20 deaths and $126.1 million in property damage.
 Equally alarming is that more than 200 people die annually from accidental carbon monoxide (CO) poisoning caused by problems with the venting of their heating systems, according to the Consumer Product Safety Commission.